billhails/RHAC-Rounds/README.md

 The classifications plugin is in
 <tt>wp-content/plugins/gnas-archery-rounds</tt>.
 The classifications
-data in dump.sql and in the archery.db has been proofread and fixed via the admin screens of the running plugin.
+data in <tt>dump.sql</tt> and in the <tt>archery.db</tt> has been proofread and fixed via the admin screens of the running plugin.
 The source of the data is the Archery GB Shooting Administrative Procedures document issued March 2013, available from http://www.archerygb.org/ which remains the authoratative source.
 Any errors in the data presented here are totally my fault, though I have tried to be careful.
 In any case the plugin gives you the ability to amend the data.

 **I cannot make any promises to maintain this data** but I will try.

 By the way, RHAC is Royston Heath Archery Club: http://roystonarchery.org/